mriekkin/pathfinder/doc/Implementation_document.md

 ## Imported packages

 This program uses a few imports from the standard Java Class Library (JCL).
 These are mostly related to I/O such as printing text to a console.
 The majority of these imports are used to facilitate testing.
-In our opinion these are not related to the actual algorithms implemented by this program.
+In our opinion these are not related to the algorithmic core implemented by this program.
 The algorithms employ only self-implemented data structures.

 * **StringBuilder** is used in 3 instances to print some text.
 StringBuilder is used in RunScenario.printRow, GraphWriter.plotGrid and AbstractCollection.toString.
 The first uses StringReader to print text to a console.
 The last two return a string but these methods are only used by unit tests.
 * I/O